zlehmann/box-style-lab-v-000/README.md

 ## Objectives

-1. Practice writing and employing a box styling with CSS
+1. Practice writing and employing box styling with CSS
 2. Explore `border`, `box-shadow`, `background`, and the `linear-gradient()` CSS function